 OK, first, you open libraries in Eagle same as you'd open anything else--from the "Eagle Control panel"--the small window you see when you first open the program--File > open > Library

 Choose the Library you want to edit.
 Can't edit?
-See above--you can't edit the default Eagle libraries that live in their default locations, but by now you already know that.
+See above--you can't edit the default Eagle libraries that live in their default locations, so copy the library or device somewhere else, but by now you already know that.

 For v.
-9.5.1 and earlier (hopefully later as well, but Eagle has been known to move around the furniture) you see a screen with 4 sections: Device, footprint, 3D package, and symbol:
+9.5.1 and earlier (hopefully later as well, but Eagle has been known to move around the furniture a lot) you see a screen with 4 sections: Device, footprint, 3D package, and symbol:

 First thing I always do is duplicate whatever I want to work on.

-So right click on the device (if that's what you want to edit) and say "Duplicate".
+So right click on the device and left click on "Duplicate".
 Call the new device something unique, say

 You can duplicate a symbol (using the add symbol icon from the left column or the command below), in the same manner, same thing with a footprint: Right click > Duplicate.